MeltwaterArchive/lighter/README.md

 [Lighter](https://en.wikipedia.org/wiki/Lighter_(barge)) solves the problem of automating deployments to [Marathon](https://github.com/mesosphere/marathon) and handling of differences between multiple environments.
-Given a heirachy of yaml files and environments Ligther can expand service config files and deploy them to Marathon.
+Given a hierachy of yaml files and environments, Lighter can expand service config files and deploy them to Marathon.

-For even tighter integration into the development process Lighter can resolve Marathon config files from Maven and merge these with environment specific overrides.
+For even tighter integration into the development process, Lighter can resolve Marathon config files from Maven and merge these with environment specific overrides.
 This enables continuous deployment whenever new releases or snapshots appear in the Maven repository.
-Optional version range constraints allows for example patches/minor versions to be rolled out continuously, while requiring a config change to roll out major versions.
+Optional version range constraints allows patches/minor versions to be rolled out continuously, while requiring a config change to roll out major versions.

 ## Environment Variables

- * **MARATHON_URL** - Marathon url, e.g. "http://marathon-host:8080/"
+ * **MARATHON_URL** - Marathon URL, e.g. "http://marathon-host:8080/"

 ## Usage